Skirlez/fabricated-exchange/README.md

 - Infinitely precise EMC fractions (No more slabs without EMC values!)
 - Configurable support for items with NBT data in the Transmutation Table
 - Fancy animated Transmutation Table (Toggleable)
+- Config screen that can be opened with Mod Menu

 # Screenshot
 ![image](https://github.com/Skirlez/fabricated-exchange/assets/17904548/615b45d2-cbe0-4206-a2ed-d0192c6d8885)